MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-sql-server-db-to-azure.md

 Contoso has already performed a [migration assessment](https://docs.microsoft.com/azure/cloud-adoption-framework/plan/contoso-migration-assessment) of their digital estate using [Azure Migrate](https://docs.microsoft.com/azure/migrate/migrate-services-overview) with the [Service Map](https://docs.microsoft.com/azure/azure-monitor/insights/service-map) feature.

 The assessment results in multiple workloads spread across multiple departments.
-The overall size of the migration project will require a full project management office (pmo), to manage the specifics of communication, resources and schedule planning.
+The overall size of the migration project will require a full project management office (PMO), to manage the specifics of communication, resources and schedule planning.

 ![Migration process](./media/contoso-migration-sql-server-db-to-azure/migration-process.png)